 - If you can, clean out a space in the closet, too.

-- Flowers, a portable CD player, or even a small television are nice touches.
+- Flowers, a portable CD player, or even a small television are thoughtful touches.

-- Purchase any special foods, like cream for coffee, that you know your guests prefer.
+- Purchase any special foods, like cream for coffee, you know your guests prefer.